In recent times I've been chatting to various folk who held, shall we say, interesting beliefs.

 It's not like any of this should be a surprise.
-We've been advised for thousands of years that (paraphrasing2) "if ye have faith as a grain of mustard seed, say unto that yonder mountain, bugger off into the sea, it will nick off and do just that".
+We've been advised for thousands of years that (paraphrasing2) "if ye have faith as a grain of mustard seed, say unto that yonder mountain, nick off into the sea, it will indeed do just that".
 As the researchers at Princeton University's PEAR lab concluded after decades of research, "The enormous databases produced by PEAR provide clear evidence that human thought and emotion can produce measureable influences on physical reality."
 At this stage of our development they're very tiny mountains, but the principle is the same, it's just a matter of scale.

 Or, as Henry Ford said, "whether think you can, or can't, you're right."